-We expect to require substantial additional funding in the future to sufficiently finance our operations and advance development of our investigational COMP360 psilocybin therapy or any future therapeutic candidates.
-We expect that our cash and cash equivalents of \$143.2 million as of December 31, 2022, will enable us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
+We expect to require substantial additional funding in the future to sufficiently finance our operations and to complete the development and commercialization of our investigational COMP360 psilocybin treatment or any future therapeutic candidates.
+If the PIPE Warrants are exercised in full for cash, we would receive an additional \$159.6 million in gross proceeds.
+However, because the holders of the PIPE Warrants are not obligated to exercise such warrants, we have not included any anticipated proceeds from such exercises of PIPE Warrants in our estimate of our cash runway.
+However, in February 2024, we received an exercise notice and payment of exercise price from a holder of certain PIPE Warrants that indicates the holder intends to exercise its PIPE Warrants for ADSs and such exercise, if completed, would generate additional proceeds.
+We expect that our cash and cash equivalents of \$220.2 million as of December 31, 2023, together with the net proceeds raised to date during the first quarter, will enable us to fund our operating expenses and capital expenditure requirements until late 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
-Further, changing circumstances, some of which may be beyond our control, such as heightened or fluctuating inflation and interest rates, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
+Further, changing circumstances, some of which may be beyond our control, such as fluctuating inflation and interest rates, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future funding requirements, both short-term and long-term, will depend on many factors, including: